KathyReid/buzzconf-2015-presentation/transcript.md

 * Age - riskier as we age.
 Changes to skin, co-morbidities.

 * Previous medical history
+  * infection risk - One of the greatest challenges to body development is actually the rising threat of antibiotic resistance.
+In under 10 years, we're facing a situation where will not have last-line antibiotics.
+Bacteria are getting stronger, and we're running out of drugs to hit them with.

-  * infection risk - talk about antibiotic resistance.
-This becomes worse if the development platform - the person - has a compromised immune system.
+  * This becomes worse if the development platform - the person - has a compromised immune system.
 Has anyone ever had to maintain he 'dodgy server'?
 All the lights are green, all the monitoring is green, but you just know that as soon as you start the install that something's going to fail?
 Development on a human body with previous infection risk or compromised immune system is similar.

   * allergies - different materials used in implantables.
 It's also not just allergies we have to be worried about - for instance material that's supposed to be encapsulated or enclosed can sometimes leak out.
 Take the case of Quinn Norton for instance - she had rare earth magnets implanted in the tip of one of her fingers so that she could sense some radio frequencies.
 Now, she can't have an MRI because of the metal that has leaked into her bloodstream.

   * leftovers - the I have some silicon neatly tucked up behind my liver story.
 Talk about scar tissue, and how implanting devices where previous devices have been leaves scar tissue.
 Portacath inserted, fibrous scar tissue, makes it more difficult to implant one again.

+* Psychology is an important factor in the physical environment.
+Academically, the Cartesian split of a separate body and mind has now long fallen out of favour.
+However, we're now in an era where we're able to develop the body faster than we're able to develop psychological approaches to support that advancement.

+  * Indeed, there's a growing body of medical literature where people are rejecting their implantable medical devices - and subconsciously disabling them - something called 'Twiddler's Syndrome' - references at the end of the talk.

+  * Another important psychological factor is the fear or repulsion have for implantable technology and for body development.
+One of my work colleagues recoils in disgust every time I tell her about the chip I want to have implanted in my hand.
+There's a lack of acceptance for these practices - and also reports of discrimination against those who practice body development within the workplace.

+* We also have to consider socioeconomic factors.
+Firstly, you have to be able to afford the implantable technology.
+Then, what happens when it needs replacing - because most technology, eventually, needs replacing.
+Does it need code updates?
+Are they affordable?
+Is ongoing maintenance required?

   So, there's some key challenges here.
 Everyone is different, and we have medical histories and different things wrong with us - we're not equivalent physical environments.